messense/dav-server-rs/README.md

 backend, so it can be used as a HTTP or WEBDAV fileserver.

-NOTE: this crate uses futures 0.3 + async/await code internally, so it only works on Rust nightly.
-The `rust-toolchain` file currently has it pinned to nightly-2019-04-07.
+NOTE: this crate uses futures 0.3 + async/await code internally, so it only works on Rust nightly (currently rustc 1.36.0-nightly (938d4ffe1 2019-04-27)).
 The external interface is futures 0.1 based though (might add 0.3 as well).

 ### Interface.